jerinsarker/Demoqa-Website-Automation-Using-Junit/README.md

 To start these automated scripts, ensure the following setup:

 Development Environment:
--Java Development Kit (JDK) 8 or above.
+- Java Development Kit (JDK) 8 or above
--IntelliJ IDEA
+- IntelliJ IDEA
 Libraries/Dependencies:

--Selenium WebDriver
+- Selenium WebDriver
--JUnit framework
+- JUnit framework
 Browser and Driver:

--ChromeDriver, FireFoxDriver, or any compatible browser driver.
+- ChromeDriver, FireFoxDriver, or any compatible browser driver.
 # Project Overview
 The primary goal of this testing is to isolate individual code segments and verify whether they function as expected.
 Unit testing plays a crucial role in the development cycle, and when executed properly, it can identify early defects in the code that might be harder to detect in later testing phases.
 # Report